gpeel/my-validators/projects/reactive0-simplest/README-0-simplest.md

 ## Strategy Validators / Error-Message

-This is a 2-steps process
+This is a 2-steps process:

-1- the MyValidators should compute a "msg" property when invoked ny Angular.
-Here the example is using MyValidators from from '@gpeel/my-validators' where the standard validator method have been added a 'msg' into the return. it is the simplest way of doing it, the message is hard-coded in english.
+1- the MyValidators will compute a "msg" property added to the control.error when invoked by Angular.

 Example for 2 validation errors with minLength and pattern validators: